preignition/program-user-guide/faq/data-privacy-and-security/how-can-i-ensure-that-my-surveys-gdpr-compliant.md

 It is therefore your responsibility to make sure that your data processors operate in a GDPR-compliant way.

-So if you have a Data Protection Officer, ask them to check your supplier’s (processors’) privacy and security policies to ensure that they adhere to the GDPR.
+So if you have a Data Protection Officer, ask them to check your supplier's (processors') privacy and security policies to ensure that they adhere to the GDPR.

 We can assuree you that our survey took is GDPR compliant and you can read our [terms and privacy policy](https://accessiblesurveys.com/home/terms) here